 I don’t know why we had never got around to making our own.
 It’s not like we’re ever short of eggs.

-Okay, so onto the recipe.
+Onto the recipe.
 Here’s how we approached these beauties.
 First, we wanted to make sure we cooked the eggs perfectly.
 We started with extra-large eggs placed in a pot with cold water to cover by an inch.
 Once the water boiled, we dropped the heat to low and simmered them for exactly four minutes.
-When they were done, we immediately removed them into an ice bath and let them sit until they were cool – a good 10-15 minutes.
-And then we gently peeled them.
+At that point, we immediately removed them into an ice bath and let them sit until they were cool: a good 10-15 minutes.
+Then we gently peeled them.
 (This can be done up to a day ahead).

 (TIP: Older eggs will be easier to peel than younger eggs since they develop an air pocket between the shell and the white, so if you have a choice of eggs, go with the older ones for this recipe.)

 The meat is then seasoned with mustard, as well as a mix of fresh herbs (you can use whatever you like but we went with chives, thyme, sage and parsley).
-We also like to add a little freshly ground nutmeg – this adds a really nice warmth, though it’s not a crime if you leave it out.
-Mix the meat and seasonings well, then divide it into 8 balls.
+We also like to add a little freshly ground nutmeg – this adds a really nice warmth to the mix.
+Combine the meat and seasonings well, then divide it into 8 balls.
 You can put them in the fridge while you prepare the coatings.

 You’ll need three shallow bowls for your coatings: seasoned flour, egg (with a little milk), and breadcrumbs.
 We use panko for almost every recipe that calls for breadcrumbs since we love the coarse texture and crispness of the resulting coating.
 If you prefer to use regular breadcrumbs, we recommend you look for unseasoned (i.e., without any dried herb flavors).